-That’s exactly what John Forberger, President of Forberger Communications does.
+That’s precisely what John Forberger, President of Forberger Communications, does.

-Whether you’ve worked together for six months or two years, if you can directly trace the work you’ve done back to something that has benefitted the company (e.g., increased revenue, helped them grow their customer base, etc.), that’s typically grounds for raising your rate.
+Whether you’ve worked together for six months or two years, if you can directly trace the work you’ve done back to something that has benefited the company (i.e., increased revenue, helped them grow their customer base, etc.), that’s typically grounds for raising your rate.

 Now, we’re not talking about reading a few blog posts here and there or even taking one course and claiming to be an expert on a subject.

-No, no. It takes time to build on your expertise.
+No, no. You don’t build on your expertise that quickly.

 Building on your knowledge base takes time and effort.
 In other words, you work your butt off for a long time and learn all that you can.

-Think about how much you learn over the course of your career.
+Think about how much you learn throughout your career.
 A few of the big things include:

 - How to better manage your clients

-- How to refine your craft and develop your skills
+- How to improve creativity, refine your craft, and develop your skills